npm/documentation/CONTRIBUTING.md

 First, `npm install` the dependencies.
 This will install Gatsby, et al.

 Next, `npm run develop` to start the test server to view your changes.
 The Gatsby server will be started on port 8000.
 You can navigate to `http://localhost:8000` to view the site live.
+If you're on Windows, change the syntax for setting environment variables in the `package.json` file based on your terminal before running this command.
+The syntax for command prompt is `set ENV_VAR=value & command`.

 In order to cut down on the time it takes `npm run develop` to complete, you can use the environment variables `GATSBY_CONTENT_ALLOW` and `GATSBY_CONTENT_IGNORE` to only build some pages.